 As a cause is something principled and aiming towards a deeper commitment or rise to action in the world, it is not an exaggeration to say that I have spent most of my life as a lost one.
 I was a directionless meaning that was barely in the world.
-And by having no direction, I whipped around aimlessly and created a great deal of pain to those that got close to me.
+And by having no direction, I whipped around aimlessly, like a bag in the wind and created a great deal of pain to those that got close to me.

-The way that I grew up made it hard to hold a meaning, or any sort of reason.
+The way that I grew up made it hard to hold a meaning.
 When everything is taken from you, you do not think that you deserve to have anything to call your own.
-So meaning and reason are the first things a hard childhood will have you jettison.
-You can not yet see the worth of them, so you do not yet know how hard you should hold on to them.
+So meaning is on of the first things a hard childhood will have you jettison.
+You can not yet see the worth of it, so you do not yet know how hard you should hold on to it.

-The only thing you ever carry with you are the reasons why your life is like it is.
+The only thing you ever carry with you are the questions around the reasons why your life is like it is.
 There must be a reason why your father would leave you, and your sisters, poor and alone.
 A reason that would cause your family to suffer at the hands of violent, vicious men.
 That would cause the constant gnawing hunger in your belly from lack of food.
 The reason for the litany of insults and beatings from your peers over your poverty and your life.
 That would cause the never ending cycle of physical, emotional and mental abuse that comes from a hard and desperate childhood.
-That was the meaning I desperately wanted to understand and those were the reasons I was always looking to find.

 I found the answers I so desired in the words and ideas of philosophers, old and new.
 The virtue ethics of the ancient Greeks like the Stoics, Cynics, Epicureans and more.
 The agreeable skepticism of men like David Hume.
 The Will to Power and acceptance of pain as a strengthening thing, espoused by Friedrich Nietzsche.
 The modern day freedom ethics of Simone De Beauvoir and the acting, breathing, feeling, loving, essential and individual philosophies of the existentialists; to name but a few of the philosophical influences I found.

 These were men and women that suffered and rebelled for their wisdom, yet found a way to live a meaningful life.
-I found in them the kindness and understanding that I could never find before, because they helped me see the meaning of the world and they gave me back my reason.
-It is to them I echo the words of the Stoic philosopher Seneca in saying:
+They were men and women that shared my misery and pain and moved towards finding the meaning in it.
+I found in them the kindness and understanding that I had always lacked.
+A kindness born of shared questions and attempts at answers.
+And they helped me see the meaning of the world and they gave me back my reason.
+And because of that a mantra of mine is from the words of the Stoic philosopher Seneca:

 “I owe my life to philosophy and that is the least of my obligations to it.”